-We, as adults, are aware that the world is a magnificent, complex and fascinating place.
-At St Christopher's we aim to encourage in our pupils a sense of wonderment and excitement about the world.
+The world is a magnificent, complex and fascinating place.
+At St Christopher's we aim to encourage a sense of wonderment and excitement about the world for our pupils.
 As changes happen more quickly, communications become faster and challenges to the environment increase, a knowledge and understanding of geography is more vital than ever.
-Geography is an essential tool for preparing young people for life in the twenty-first century.

-We hope that we are not only leading our pupils to successes at Common Entrance and Scholarship but also giving them something which will help them to enjoy the world we live in and look after it as well.
+Our aim within the Geography Department is not only leading our pupils to successes at Common Entrance and Scholarship, but also giving them something which will help them to enjoy the world we live in and look after it as well.